+CCC Country requesting co-ordination

+ZZ Last two digits of the year of initial co-ordination request reference.

+PPPPP Process identification

-CCC Country requesting co-ordination ZZ Last two digits of the year of initial co-ordination request РРРРР Process identification The only constraint for PPPPPP is to obtain a unique co-ordination reference.
-FF Frequency order number Used with "01" in the case the process number differs for each channel/frequency.
+The only constraint for PPPPPP is to obtain a unique co-ordination channel/frequency.
 If the process number is always the same it numbers the different channels or frequencies of the same network.

+FF Frequency order number

+Used with "01" in the case the process number differs for each way to combine records belonging to one network.

-R Number of associated records If the leading character of 13X up to the position "R" are the same in several records, "R" represents the count of these records.
-This is the only way to combine records belonging to one network.
-0 Order number of record is the numbering of records mentioned in "R".
+R Number of associated records

+If the leading character of 13X up to the position "R" are the same in several records, "R" represents the count of these records.
+This is the only is the numbering of records mentioned in "R".

+O Order number of record

 O starts with 1 and ends with the value given in "R".